pouretrebelle/chareads.com/content/books/2017/08/09-power/index.md

 isbn13: 9780670919963

 summary: |
   All over the world women are discovering they have the power.
 With a flick of the fingers they can inflict terrible pain - even death.
 Suddenly, every man on the planet finds they've lost control.
-  The Day of the Girls has arrived - but where will it end?

 rating5: 4
 rating7: 5

 readDates: [[2017-08-04, 2017-08-09]]
 dateRated: 2017-08-09
 dateReviewed: 2017-08-09